The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 You can even use Google Alerts to build links to ideas that you contributed that have gained traction.

-A good example of this is when Backlinko founder Brian Dean came up with the Skyscraper technique.
+A good example of this is when Backlinko founder Brian Dean came up with the skyscraper technique.

 People love an origin story, so there’s a good chance that site owners will want to link back to your website.